phongever/phongever/src/content/blog/a-long-shift.md

 During the shift, I transfered goods from my store to another one with other coworkers

-My legs are still sore, and I will work a morning shift tomorrow
+My legs are still sore, and I will work the morning shift tomorrow